 “Tennessee is the most biologically diverse inland state in the nation and we have a long and rich outdoor heritage in our state.
-No one organization or person can conserve it own their own,” said Michael Butler, CEO of Tennessee Wildlife Federation.
+No one organization or person can conserve it on their own,” said Michael Butler, CEO of Tennessee Wildlife Federation.
 “When our organization was just 20 years old, we started these awards to celebrate those making a meaningful difference to Tennessee’s natural resources.
 Even after fifty-plus years and more than 600 award winners, we are inspired by the work of this year’s honorees.”

 This year, 16 individuals and organizations from all corners of the state were honored.

-J. Clark Akers, III Award
+J. Clark Akers, III Champion of Conservation Award

-Andrea Waitt Carlton of Nashville, Tenn. with work spanning the state
+Andrea Waitt Carlton of Nashville, Tenn. with work spanning the state.